How do I cut a hedge?

 If you have a lot of tall hedges to cut, invest in a special hedge-cutting platform with a wide base suitable for non-level ground.
 These are available from suppliers such as Henchman and Hedgemaster.

-Or you could look for a long-reach hedge trimmer with telescopic handles that extend by an additional 20-30cm or a long fixed shaft.
-You can angle the blade at right angles to cut the top of a hedge (up to about 3m high).
+Alternatively, you could look for a long-reach hedge trimmer with telescopic handles that extend by an additional 20-30cm, or have a long fixed shaft.
+You can angle the blade at right angles to cut the top of a hedge (up to about 3 metres high).

-All conifer hedges except yew should not be cut back beyond the green growth as they will not regenerate.
+All conifer hedges except yew should not be cut back beyond the green growth, as they won't regenerate.
 If your conifer hedge has grown too large, it may be time to replace it.

-Decide on the height or width you want and use canes and string to mark this out before you start to cut.
-This will give you an idea of the size the hedge will be once it has been cut.
+Decide on the height or width you want, and use canes and string to mark this out before you start to cut.
+This will give you an idea of the size the hedge will be once it's been cut.